gasangw/NestJS-Interview-Questions-And-Answers/README.md

     `@ApiOperation()` is used to provide a summary for the create operation.
 This summary will be displayed in the Swagger UI.

     There are more decorators that are used to display error messages to the user such as `@ApiNotFoundResponse`,`@ApiBadRequestResponse`, `@ApiInternalServerErrorResponse` and many more.
 While decorators that display success messages include ` @ApiOkResponse`, `@ApiCreatedResponse` etc.

+33. ### Explain the purpose of the Dockerfile in a NestJS application, and how it facilitates containerization?